Beatmania IIDX 19: Lincle

-Beatmania IIDX 19: Lincle is the 19th installment of Beatmania IIDX series.
+Beatmania IIDX 19: Lincle is the 19th game in the beatmania IIDX series of music video games.
 The location test itself was announced on April 18, 2011.
 The location test was held first on Akihabara on April 20, 2011.
 Umeda's location test started on April 22, 2011, and both ended on April 25, 2011.
-Fukuoka and Nagoya had their location test started from April 28, 2011 until May 1, 2011.
-Kyoto and Sapporo's location test started on May 6, 2011 until May 8, 2011.
+Fukuoka and Nagoya had their location test started from April 28, 2011, until May 1, 2011.
+Kyoto and Sapporo's location test started on May 6, 2011, until May 8, 2011.
 It was released on September 15, 2011.

 Gameplay

 For more information about the gameplay of Beatmania IIDX in general, please refer to Beatmania IIDX#Gameplay.

 Beatmania IIDX tasks the player with performing songs through a controller consisting of seven key buttons and a scratchable turntable.
 Hitting the notes with strong timing increases the score and groove gauge bar, allowing the player to finish the stage.
 Failing to do so depletes the gauge until it is empty, abruptly ending the song.

 Beatmania IIDX 19: Lincle retains the basic gameplay, which is hitting notes that fall from the top of the screen using either keys or disc to be scratched in order to fill up the Groove Meter, which is considered passed if at the end of the stage the Groove Meter is on 80% or above.
 Backspin Scratch (spinning the disc from one direction and spinning it to the opposite direction on the end) and Charge Notes (holding keys until the end of the note) from Beatmania IIDX 17: Sirius also make a comeback.